-Mill Garth Hospital is a 21-bedded locked rehabilitation and recovery service suitable for males aged 18 years and over.
+Mill Garth Hospital is a 21-bedded high dependency rehabilitation unit, suitable for males aged 18 years and over.
 The hospital focuses on active rehabilitation and recovery for those with mental illnesses and personality disorders.

 We believe that anyone with a mental health condition should be given the best chance possible to lead a happy and fulfilling life, and our aim is to provide individuals with the confidence and skills to move or return to the community.

 Our team includes a consultant, ward manager, deputy ward manager, therapists, senior staff nurses, staff nurses and health care workers.
 We all adopt an integrated treatment approach and our care plans are developed alongside the patient.
 We encourage patients to be a part of the decisions that are made for their treatment and recovery and these are appraised within the patient review meetings.
 Alongside this, all patients’ recovery pathways are reviewed and discussed regularly with their primary nurses.
 This enables a collaborative approach to help support the patient in achieving their identified goals and which embeds itself within the overall recovery-focused methodology.

 Everyone receives an individualised timetable of activities, available seven days a week, which can include one-to-one or group therapy consisting of cognitive behavioural therapy (CBT), anger management sessions and problem solving skills.

 We promote social inclusion and our links to the local community enable our patients to take part in voluntary work, education and have access to local support networks.
 We also actively encourage families and carers to be a part of the treatment process and they can attend review meetings when possible.

 Senior occupational therapist, Katie Lunn and hospital director Claire Carroll, discuss the initiatives the occupational therapy (OT) and wider team have developed and what this means for patient outcomes.